rolspace/blazor-football-scoreboard/README.md

 This can be done in two ways:

 1. If you have the Docker extension for VSCode, right-click the [docker-compose.testdb.yml](/docker-compose.testdb.yml) file and select `Compose Up`.
-2. Run the command, `docker-compose -f docker-compose.testdb.yml up -d` from a terminal set at the root of the repository.
+2. Run the command, `docker-compose -f docker-compose.testdb.yml up -d`, from a terminal set at the root of the repository.

 The Compose file will start containers for the test MySQL database and Adminer.